gwenbleiddd/volunteerApi/README.md

 ## 📄 License

-This project is developed for academic purposes as part of **ITEC443**.
+This project is developed for academic purposes as part of **ITEC 443**.

 ---